KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

     const unsigned long long font_size{32ull};
 ```

+#### Creating the Score

+The score increases by one each time the player passes a column.

-We will get one score from each column player passes, so we need to mark the column as `scored`.
-Let’s put a variable into the `struct column`.
+Mark a passed column as `scored`.
+Put a variable into the `struct column`.

 ```
 // Is score taken from this column bool scored{false};
 ```

-Then we define a score struct, it will have the current score, max score and UI text.
+Define a score struct that has the current score, max score, and UI text.

 ```
 // Score struct, has current value, max record, and the UI text